 Mods either have built-in batteries or require batteries that are sold separately.
 Typically 18650 High Drain Lithium-Ion (Li-ion) batteries are used in vaporizers.
 Generally mods are regulated and have a circuit board which has a number of standard safety features including regulating the power output to ensure that the load placed on the batteries is within a safe range.
 However battery safety is very important and caution should be taken to ensure correct use and handling of batteries.

-Vaping is an alternative to smoking which is 95% safer and given the cost of smoking traditional smokes many people find switching to vaping to be a positive alternative.
+Vaping is an alternative to smoking and a conducted by the Royal College of Physicians shows that vaping is 95% less harmful than smoking traditional cigarettes.
+Many people find switching to vaping to be a positive alternative.

 Royal College of Physicians.
 Nicotine without smoke: Tobacco harm reduction.
 London: RCP, 2016.